act-rules/act-rules.github.io/pages/contribute.md

 title: How to Contribute
 ---

-[site-title] is a [W3C](https://www.w3.org/) [Community Group](https://www.w3.org/community/) open to anyone interested in accessibility testing, manually or automated.
+WCAG-ACT-RULES-CG is a [W3C](https://www.w3.org/) [Community Group](https://www.w3.org/community/) open to anyone interested in accessibility testing, manually or automated.

 We welcome contributions from everyone, and there are many ways to contribute, from Github issues and pull requests, to contribution to our monthly teleconferences.

 You don't have to be a member of the Community Group to contribute.

-If you want to get even more out of your involvement in our rule creation project, you can officially join the [site-title] to get on the mailing list and participate in monthly teleconferences.
+If you want to get even more out of your involvement in our rule creation project, you can officially join the WCAG-ACT-RULES-CG to get on the mailing list and participate in monthly teleconferences.

-<button name="button" onclick="#join-the-Community-Group">Learn more about how to join [site-title]</button>
+<button name="button" onclick="#join-the-Community-Group">Learn more about how to join WCAG-ACT-RULES-CG</button>

 ## Overview of how you can contribute